gabrieljablonski/sd-college-course-work/README.md

 `docker run -it -e SERVER_HOST="<spid_server ip>" -e SERVER_PORT="8001" --name spid_user jablonski/spid-user`

-The `SERVER_HOST` must be set to the IP address obtained previously, and `SERVER_PORT` if you changed the port from the default one when instantiating the server.
+The `SERVER_HOST` must be set to the IP address obtained previously, as well as `SERVER_PORT`, if you changed the port from the default one when instantiating the server.
 The additional flag `-i` is used to direct input from the terminal to the container.
 At this point, any number of client instances can be created.

-The following command can be used to restart the containers after stopping:
+The following command can be used to restart both server and client containers after stopping:

 `docker start -ia <container name>`